 TE usually resolves on its own after a few months and the normal hair cycles resume, but it can return or become a chronic condition if the underlying causes are not solved.
 It can also take many months for the hair follicles to recover and return to their natural volume.
-There is no cure as such, but there are options that can mitigate TE and encourage hair to grow again.
+There is no cure as such, but there are options that can mitigate even acute telogen effluvium and encourage hair to grow again.
 Here are some effective treatments for telogen effluvium.

 Diet & Nutrition